teambit/bit/README.md

 [Community](https://bitsrc.io) • [Docs](https://docs.bitsrc.io) • [Video](https://www.youtube.com/watch?v=vm_oOghNEYs) • [Examples](https://bitsrc.io/bit/movie-app#styles) • [Gitter](https://gitter.im/bit-src/Bit) • [Blog](https://blog.bitsrc.io/)

-Bit connects great tools like Git, Yarn and NPM to form a frictionless code sharing experience between repositoires and people.
-If shared libraries are a music CD-Rom, Bit is your component playlist.
+Bit plays with great tools like Git, Yarn and NPM to form a simple and frictionless component sharing experience.
+If shared-libraries are music CD-ROMs, Bit is your song playlist.
+It makes the experience of sharing code simple and accessible for everyone.

 Bit provides a distributed component development workflow.
 You can isolate components in any Git repository, and quickly share them to dynamic and curatable collections of components.
-From there, components can be individually found and consumed with package managers like Yarn/NPM or sourced in any repository for further modifications.
+Then, components can be individually found and consumed with package managers like Yarn/NPM or sourced in any repository for further modifications.

-* Share individual components quickly to curated and dynamic collections, without changing your source-code and from any path in your repository.
+- Quickly share individual components to curated and dynamic collections, from any path in your repository and without changing your source-code.
-* Keep a single source of truth for components, while developing or sourcing components in any repository.
+- Keep a single source of truth for components, while developing or sourcing components from any repository.
-* Consume components with NPM, Yarn or any other package manager.
+- Experience and discover components in your collections.
+Apply extensions to visually render your components, test and compile them, parse and present useful information from the inline docs and even publish your components to package registries.
-* Easily make vast changes across projects and components, and gain full control over your dependency graph.
+- Install components with NPM, Yarn or any other package manager - even if shared with Bit.
-* Use extensions to visually render your components, test and compile them, parse and present useful information from the inline docs and even publish your components to package registries.
+- Get control and learn which components are used by who and where.
+Easily make vast changes to multiple components in different projects and gain full control over your

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.